 Another challenge with MDM is that these offerings are usually part of a larger integration and, as a result, tend to be owned by the IT department while the CDP was designed to be owned and maintained by Marketing to avoid traditional data challenges:

 - Free data access

 - Rigid guidelines and structures imposed by owners within other departments

 - Lack of connections to the delivery tools in the MarTech stack

-Enterprise Data Warehouses (EDW), as their name implies, act as stores for ALL corporate data.
-As such, they are just repositories of data, unable to unify or attribute data to individuals (identify resolution).
-Given their purpose, they tend to be very large, complex, and expensive systems owned by IT which are great at running reports to inform business decisions but are a very poor fit for marketers looking to engage customers in a personalized manner
+EDW, as its name implies, act as stores for all corporate data.
+As such, they are just repositories of data, unable to unify or attribute data to individuals—identify resolution.
+Given their purpose, they tend to be large, complex, and expensive systems owned by IT that are great at running reports to inform business decisions, but are a poor fit for marketers wanting to engage customers in a personalized manner.

-A Data Management Platform (DMP) is another platform used to connect and manage data.
-One of the key differences between it and a CDP is that the data contained in a DMP is de-identified – meaning that the data is collected across a large number of users and none of it is tied to a specific user.
+A DMP is another platform used to connect and manage data.
+One of the key differences between it and a CDP is that the data contained in a DMP is de-identified, meaning that the data is collected across a large number of users and none of it is tied to a specific user.
 The data is anonymized.
 Even worse, the data is not persistent—it expires after a period of time—usually 90 days.

 Obviously, if true personalization is your goal, then a DMP is not the right tool.
 Another key difference is that the DMP is focused mainly on digital data used to create segments for online campaigns.
 The CDP, on the other hand, is about unifying customer data from across all channels and then using that data to engage customers and create a personalized customer experience across all channels: online, in-app, and in-store.